Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 ```
 netsh interface portproxy add v4tov4 listenaddress=0.0.0.0 listenport=8065 connectaddress=172.30.48.197 connectport=8065
 ```
-> and then connect using the IP `10.0.2.2` on port `8065`, since `10.0.2.2` is Anndroid Studio's loopback address basically
+> and then connect using the IP `10.0.2.2` on port `8065`, since `10.0.2.2` is Android Studio's loopback address basically

 #### Understanding the App